-Come eat, cook, get creative, and scramble Angkor Wat on our deliciously enriching Cambodia and Vietnam trips in 2019.
-We’re offering big discounts on some of our Cambodia creative retreats and culinary tours as we must close bookings and fill final spots very soon.
+Come eat, cook, get creative, and scramble Angkor Wat on our deliciously enriching Cambodia and Vietnam trips in 2019 and 2020.
+We’re offering last minute discounts on some of our 2019 Cambodia creative retreats and culinary tours as we must close bookings and fill final spots very soon, and some early bird discounts on 2020 for a limited number of places only.
 Hurry, so you don’t miss out!

-Hungry for more immersive, transformative travel experiences?
+Hungry for more meaningful and memorable experiences that provide a more immersive and deeper experience of a place?
 Eager to savour surprising new flavours that take you out of your comfort zone and delight you?
 Relish the chance to meet hospitable locals responsible for creating food as their ancestors have for centuries?
 Or perhaps keen to learn to document your travels better in more evocative words and images?

-Then you need to come eat, cook, and/or get creative with us as you discover Cambodia‘s rich cuisine, culture and history; explore enchanting temples, sleepy villages and bucolic countryside; and engage with locals to gain a deeper insight into their lives.
+Then come eat, cook, and/or get creative with us as you discover Cambodia’s rich cuisine and culture; explore enchanting temples, sleepy villages and bucolic countryside; and engage with locals to gain a deeper insight into their lives.

-Join us on one of our fully-escorted, small-group cuisine and culture tours or our writing and photography retreats or let me craft a bespoke itinerary for you or plan the private trip of your dreams (all year; on request).
-We promise you a meaningful and memorable adventure.
+Join us on one of our fully-escorted, small-group cuisine and culture tours or our writing and photography retreats – or let me craft a bespoke itinerary for you or plan the private trip of your dreams (all year; on request).
+We promise you a transformative travel adventure.

 Discounts Extended But Do Hurry

-We’re offering discounts on some final spots we need to fill on our late 2019 trips so we can lock off bookings ASAP as we need to do some travelling in Cambodia ourselves.
+We’re offering last minute discounts on some spots that we need to fill on our 2019 trips so we can lock off bookings ASAP as we need to do some travelling in Cambodia ourselves.